What is scooter sharing?

 Scooter sharing is a seasonal business in many cities, with the busy period falling in the warmer months.
 In winter and during the off-season, there will be a decline in demand.
 However, some companies still operate during the winter except when the streets are covered in snow.

-In any case, when it gets colder, many people still may prefer riding a scooter to walking.
+In any case, when it gets colder, many people still may prefer micro mobility to walking.
 Besides, thanks to the free-floating concept, e-scooters can bring riders closer to their destination than a car, as they’re easier to park.

 Benefits of starting a scooter sharing business